 So buying a house with an agent can save you lots of money, and buying a house without one may not cost you any additional money in many cases.
 We’ll explore that a bit more in the next section.

 The commission for the real estate agent or REALTOR® is typically paid by the seller of the home, not the buyer.
 This is true for both agents – in almost all cases, the seller pays the commission for both his own agent as well as the agent of the buyer.
 In many cases, the way it works is that the seller agrees to pay 6% commission to his or her agent, which is then split with the buyer’s agent.

 You might think that if you’re buying a house without an agent that you can save the 3% commission that would normally go to the buyer’s agent.
 Unfortunately, that’s not how most real estate transactions work.

-The seller’s contract with the agent typically agrees to pay the seller’s agent a commission of 6% – 7%.
+The seller’s contract with the agent typically agrees to pay the seller’s agent a commission of 6 – 7%.
 If there is a buyer’s agent, the seller will pay a portion (usually split) the commission with the buyer’s agent.
-But if the buyer is buying a house without an agent, the selling agent will often get to keep the full commission.
+If the buyer is buying a house without an agent, the selling agent will often get to keep the full commission.

-Keep in mind that in the purchase of a home (as with many transactions), everything is up for negotiation.
-So it’s possible that you might get the seller to take a lower price than they might otherwise if you buy a house without your own agent – but it is something that would have to be negotiated.
+Keep in mind that in the purchase of a home, everything is up for negotiation.
+It’s possible that you might get the seller to take a lower price than they might otherwise if you buy a house without your own agent – but it is something that would have to be negotiated.